2026 Priorities

 Passed in the General assembly in 2025, vetoed by Governor Youngkin

-7) Strengthen the Fourth Amendment, Protecting People from Illegal Searches and Seizures
+7) Strengthen the Fourth Amendment, Protect People from Illegal Searches and Seizures

-8) Eliminate the Prejudicial Use of Prior Convictions at Trial
+8) Eliminate the Prejudicial Use of Prior Convictions at Trial, HB 1070 (Rasoul)

 Similar to North Carolina law, would allow defendants to stipulate pretrial to priors that are elements of the offense